-6. The Convention on the Prohibition of Chemical Weapons of 1993
+6. The Convention on chemical weapons of 1993

-States Parties must enact penal legislation to punish violations of the Convention by natural or legal persons anywhere in their territory or in any other place under their jurisdiction or control, or by their nationals in any place whatsoever (Art.
-VII(1)).
+States Parties must enact penal legislation so as to punish violations of the Convention by natural or legal persons anywhere in their territory or in any other place under their jurisdiction or control, or by their nationals in any place whatsoever (Art.
+VII, para.
+1).

-States Parties are also obliged to cooperate with each other by providing mutual legal assistance to facilitate the implementation of their obligations under the Convention (Art.
-VII(2)).
+States Parties are also obliged to cooperate with each other by affording mutual legal assistance to facilitate the implementation of obligations for repression (Art.
+VII, para.
+2).

-The prohibition set forth in the Convention on developing, producing, acquiring by other means, stockpiling, transferring or using chemical weapons, and on engaging in military preparations to use such weapons, applies in all circumstances (Art.
+The ban contained in this Convention on the development, production, acquisition by other means, stockpiling, transfer or use of chemical weapons, or on the engaging in military preparations to use such weapons, applies in all circumstances (Art.
 I).

-7. The Anti-Personnel Mine Ban Convention of 1997
+7. The Mine Ban Convention of 1997

-States Parties must take all appropriate legal, administrative and other measures, including the imposition of penal sanctions, to prevent and suppress any prohibited activity by persons, or in territory, under their jurisdiction or control
+States Parties must take all appropriate legal, administrative and other measures, including the imposition of penal sanctions, to prevent and suppress any prohibited activity by persons, or in territory under their jurisdiction or control (Art.

-(Art.
 9).
-The prohibition on using, developing, producing, acquiring by any other means, stockpiling, retaining or transferring antipersonnel mines applies in all circumstances (Art.
+The prohibition on the use, development, production, acquisition by any other means, stockpiling, retention or transfer of antipersonnel mines applies in all circumstances (Art.
 1).

-States Parties have the right to seek and receive assistance from other States Parties in order to fulfill their obligations under the Convention (Art.
-6).
+States Parties have a right to seek and receive assistance from other States Parties in order to fulfill its obligations under the Convention (Art.
+6)